superrune/3dsmaxSeuratExport/README.md

    * Copy the Seurat binaries into the same folder as your output
    * Start a Windows PowerShell from the folder, and start the Pipeline binary.
 Here's how I do it: \
    `.\seurat-pipeline-msvc2017-x64.exe -gamma 2.2 -output_path test -input_path manifest.json`
-6. Load the resulting files into the Seurat viewer for Unity or Unreal
+6. Load the resulting object and texture file into Unity or Unreal

 ## The settings explained